short-greg/sango/README.md

 ```

 Here, *entry* indicates the entry task of the tree.
+Here, it is a sequence task so successive subtasks are executed when success is returned.. *set_data* is a Fallback task (like a logical 'or').
+Successive tasks are executed only on failure.